Pectus excavatumFunnel chest; Cobbler's chest; Sunken chest

 - Feel tired, even when not being active

 What to Expect at Your Office Visit

-Your health care provider will perform a physical examination.
-An infant with pectus excavatum may have other symptoms and signs that, when taken together, define a specific syndrome or condition.
+Your provider will perform a physical examination.
+An infant with pectus excavatum may have other symptoms and signs that, when taken together, define a specific condition known as a syndrome.

 - Is it getting better, worse, or staying the same?

-- Have any other family members had an unusual-shaped chest?
+- Do other family members have an unusual-shaped chest?